Coterminal Master’s Degree: Application & Admission

 Application Process

-If the coterm program permits deferral, students may defer admission to the coterm program and the first graduate quarter to a later quarter as long as their graduate career has not yet been activated and if the later matriculation will still meet all University and departmental requirements for coterm admission.
-Deferring a coterm matriculation may require that students postpone the conferral of their undergraduate degree.
+If the coterm program permits deferral, students may defer admission to the coterm program and the first graduate quarter to a later quarter as long as their graduate career has not yet been activated and if the later matriculation will still meet all university and departmental requirements for coterm admission.
+Deferring a coterm matriculation may require that the student postpones the conferral of their undergraduate degree.
 If the graduate coterm career has been activated, then deferring to a later term is not an option.
 Deferral is coordinated with the master's degree program, prior to the program submitting the completed application to the Office of the University Registrar.

 First Graduate Quarter